trombonehead/trombonehead/README.md

 - 👋 Hi, I’m @trombonehead
 - 👀 I’m interested in learning basic coding.
-Specfically C## and HTML basics
+Specifically C## and HTML basics
 - 🌱 I’m currently learning HTML basics
 - 💞️ I’m looking to collaborate on nothing really.
 I really am just learning.
 Some assistance/guidance would be a great help.
 - 📫 How to reach me through this forum.